zommerfelds/astroattack/README.txt

 Building with warnings activated:
 ./configure CXXFLAGS="-Wall"

-Building with warnings activated and using colorgcc for color output ./configure CXX="colorgcc -lstdc++" CXXFLAGS="-Wall"
+Building with warnings and debug symbols activated and using colorgcc for color output ./configure CXX="colorgcc -lstdc++" CXXFLAGS="-Wall -g"